SteamFab/minecraft-forge/README.md

   - Click on Role and scroll down to Storage.
 Select Object Storage Creator as the role.
   - Chose "JSON" format
   - Click CREATE
-  This downloads a key file.
+  The browser now downloads a key file under some name.
+It is most likely in your Downloads directory.
 Secure this key and do NOT make it public.
 It gives access to your Google account.

 3. Get the keyfile to the server: Now that we downloaded a keyfile in the previous step, let's get it to our instance.
 The easiest way is to use cut and paste:
   - Open the keyfile in a text editor or open a terminal and print the keyfile in the terminal.
-On a Mac terminal you can use "cat keyfile.json"
+On a Mac terminal you can use "cat keyfile.json".
+On Windows you can open the keyfile in Notepad.
-  - Select the text and cut it.
+  - Select the text and copy it.
   - Go to your instance terminal window and type ```nano ~/minecraft-forge/keyfile.json```
-  - Paste the content into this file and save it.
+  - Paste the content of the keyfile into this file and save it.
-  - Make sure the keyfile.json is in the directory "minecraft-forge" in your home directory.
+  - Make sure the file keyfile.json is in the directory "minecraft-forge" in your home directory on your instance.
   - Now you need to run the backup-setup.sh script to activate the Google account.
 <pre>
     ~/minecraft-forge/scripts/backup-setup.sh
 </pre>
-4. Debug backups - in case of trouble
+4. Debug backups - only in case of trouble
   - Backups only run once a week on Sunday.
 To check: ```sudo cat /var/log/cron.log```
   - The cron file is here: /etc/cron.d/backup-cron
   - The backup script is here /root/backup.sh
+  - Backed up files can be found in the Google Cloud Console under Storage.
+Click on the bucket name to open it up.

 OK, you're done with the installation.
 Below are some additional things you can do:
 ---

+## Restarting Minecraft
-## Restarting Minecraft: Restarting Minecraft means re-starting the Docker container it runs inside of:
+Restarting Minecraft means re-starting the Docker container it runs inside of.
+To do this just rerun the start script.
+It executes a 'docker stop minecraft' and 'docker rm minecraft' if the Minecraft container is still running.
 <pre>
-  docker stop minecraft
-  docker rm minecraft
-  ./scripts/start.sh
+  ~/minecraft-forge/scripts/start.sh
 </pre>
-Check that it runs:
+Check that the Minecraft container is running:
 <pre>
   docker ps
   docker logs minecraft